My first kiss happened at my best friend’s house. It was a Saturday night in April. I was fifteen.

 Before the kiss happened, I was watching Eddie Murphy’s Delirious with Celena and her brother Andres.
 Delirious is raunchy and hilarious and the three of us knew almost every line of Murphy’s stand-up routine.
 I remember we were laughing so hard I wasn’t sure we’d breathe again.

-So the three of us are watching Eddie Murphy tell a story about running after an ice-cream truck, and the stage lights are reflecting off his red leather pants, when Brian knocks on the door looking for me—and the next thing I know I’m standing outside, my back to the little Episcopalian church kittie-corner to Celena’s house, looking into Brian’s eyes and inhaling all the Drekkar he’d put on.
+So the three of us are watching Eddie Murphy tell a story about running after an ice-cream truck, and the stage lights are reflecting off his red leather pants, when Neal knocks on the door looking for me—and the next thing I know I’m standing outside, my back to the little Episcopalian church kittie-corner to Celena’s house, looking into Neal’s eyes and inhaling all the Drakkar he’d put on.
 You know what happens next.

 Two years later, I was at Celena’s, sitting at her dining room table, sobbing over a different boy.
 When he broke up with me he told me I was monotonous, a word I had to look up in the dictionary.
 In those days, I wrote the date next to all the words I looked up and 12/5/92 is next to monotonous: tedious, boring, dull, uninteresting, unexciting, you get the picture.
 I learned the definition one day before my 17th birthday.